June 24

 - 1946 - A bus careens off a Cascade Mountain pass road, killing nine members of the Spokane (Western International League) club.
 Jack Lohrke, a young infielder, had gotten off the bus at its last stop before the accident, on orders to report to San Diego.
 The future Giant and Phil will be known ever after as "Lucky".
 Ben Geraghty is also among the survivors.

-- 1947 - The Dodgers win 4 - 2 over the Pirates, as Jackie Robinson swipes home for the first of 19 times in his career.
+- 1947 - The Dodgers win, 4 - 2, over the Pirates, as Jackie Robinson swipes home for the first of 19 times in his career.

 - 1950:

-- The Phils top the Cubs 5 - 4 on two-run homers by Granny Hamner and Andy Seminick.
+- The Phils top the Cubs, 5 - 4, on two-run homers by Granny Hamner and Andy Seminick.
 Jim Konstanty, in relief of Russ Meyer, hurls four hitless innings to save the win.
 The Whiz Kids trail the Dodgers by a game.

-- The first-place Dodgers have a contest delayed to New York's Sunday curfew when their game with the Pirates is halted with one out in the 8th, Brooklyn leading 19 - 12.
+- The first-place Dodgers have a contest delayed to New York's Sunday curfew when their game with the Pirates is halted with one out in the 8th, Brooklyn leading, 19 - 12.
 Five homers are hit including a Jackie Robinson grand slam in the 8th.
 The game will be completed later.

 - The Newport Canners of the Mountain States League are no-hit by Tom Dunovant of the Harlan Smokies, losing 7 - 0.
-The previous night, Jose Aguilar, pitching for Newport, recorded a 7 - 0 no-hit win versus the Big Stone Gap Rebels.
+The previous night, Jose Aguiar, pitching for Newport, recorded a 7 - 0 no-hit win versus the Big Stone Gap Rebels.

-- 1953 - The Braves sign 17-year old Joey Jay from Middletown, Connecticut, making him the first Little League player to make it to the major leagues.
+- 1953 - The Braves sign 17-year-old Joey Jay from Middletown, Connecticut, making him the first Little League player to make it to the major leagues.

 - 1956 - Ed Bailey of the Redlegs hits three home runs in a 10 - 6 first-game win against the Dodgers.
 The Redlegs win the nitecap, 2 - 1.
 Eleven Cincinnati players then make an appearance on the What's My Line? television show that night.

-- 1960 - Willie Mays hits two home runs, singles, steals home, and makes 10 putouts to lead the Giants in a 5 - 3 win at Cincinnati.
+- 1960 - Willie Mays hits two home runs, singles, steals home, and makes ten putouts to lead the Giants in a 5 - 3 win at Cincinnati.
 Mays has three RBI and three runs scored.

 - 1962:

-- Led by a grand slam from Hank Foiles and four RBIs on two home runs from Frank Robinson, the Reds outslug the Dodgers, 12 - 10 at Dodger Stadium.
+- Led by a grand slam from Hank Foiles and four RBIs on two home runs from Frank Robinson, the Reds outslug the Dodgers, 12 - 10, at Dodger Stadium.

-- A marathon between the Tigers and Yankees concludes in the 22nd inning when Jack Reed's home run - his only one in the ML - gives New York and Jim Bouton a 9 - 7 victory.
+- A marathon between the Tigers and Yankees concludes in the 22nd inning when Jack Reed's home run - his only one in the big leagues - gives New York and Jim Bouton a 9 - 7 victory.
 Reed replaced Joe Pepitone in the 13th.
 For the Tigers, Phil Regan takes the loss and Rocky Colavito has seven hits.
 Bobby Richardson ties a mark by going to the plate 11 times.
 At an even seven hours, the game is the slowest extra-inning contest in league history and it is the longest game in innings in Yankee history.

 - 1964 - University of Wisconsin star slugger Rick Reichardt signs with the Angels.
 He receives the biggest bonus to that point, an estimated $200,000.
 The signing is one reason that the amateur draft is put into place to try to level the playing field and hold the line on bonuses.